Salons & Convenings

 Autumn Salon

-The London Salon convenes senior governance practitioners, regulators, and HSI patrons in the closing-evening window of London's autumn AI policy calendar.
-The format follows the New York model: small-group dialogue, structured around questions drawn from the Institute's research agenda, closed door.
+The London Salon convenes roughly 20 to 30 senior governance practitioners, regulators, scholars, and HSI patrons in the closing week of London's autumn AI policy calendar.
+The format follows the New York model: small-group dialogue, behind closed doors, structured around Horizon Scan 002, the Institute's study of where AI governance language acquires enforceable cost and which institutions are doing the converting.

-Programming is being developed in coordination with the Institute's Strategic Council and London-based academic partners through Q3 2026.
+Programming is being developed with the Institute's Strategic Council and London-based academic partners through Q3 2026.

 Anchored to

 The 4th Annual AI Regulation Summit (Central London, October 1, 2026), gathering government ministers, senior regulators, and industry leaders.
-The HSI Salon convenes that evening.
+The HSI Salon convenes later the same week, on October 7.

 Tokyo cityscape with Tokyo Tower